Break Down the Barriers

 Help us bring attention to a serious injustice affecting nurses and other workers in BC.

-Endorse BCNU’s open letter to the government calling for a fair and equitable compensation claim process.
+Endorse BCNU’s open letter to the Minister of Labour calling for a fair and equitable compensation claim process.

 We write to bring attention to a serious injustice affecting nurses and other workers in BC, and call on you to make legislative and regulatory changes to create a fair workers’ compensation claim process for those experiencing a psychological injury.